 Occasionally we have need of help with a specific project.
 Examples of past projects have included internet research on a specific topic, sitting on a task force to update materials or create new materials, solicit donations for door prizes, provide photographic or video coverage of an event, etc.

-Individuals who have successfully completed the Respecting Choices First Steps Facilitation curriculum can volunteer to meet one-on-one with people seeking assistance in completing their healthcare directive.
+Individuals who have successfully completed an Advance Care Planning Facilitation course can volunteer to meet one-on-one with people seeking assistance in completing their healthcare directive.
 Proof of Facilitator Certification is required, as well as attendance at the Ambassador orientation and shadowing an experienced Facilitator at one facilitation session.
 Individuals must demonstrate skills of compassion, listening, communication and knowledge of ACP, as well as commit to a three-year period of volunteering.
 The exact number of facilitated sessions you will have will vary based on requests coming in to the Honoring Choices office, but it is expected that you will conduct at least three per year.

 As Honoring Choices works with more and more sites and communities around the state, we have more requests for training of health care professionals and community volunteers.
-If you are a health care professional who has done ACP as part of your job, and/or are certified as an instructor in the Respecting Choices curriculum, we'd be interested in having you on our team.
+If you are a health care professional who has done ACP as part of your job, and/or are certified as a Facilitation Instructor, we'd be interested in having you on our team.
 Please let us know your background and your availability - especially in Greater Minnesota.